2023 Solar Incentives Guide for Paramount, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 - Tax Exemptions: Tax exemptions can come in one of two forms.
 The first is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to ignore the value added by your solar system when paying property tax on your house.
+The second is property tax exemption, which allows you to exclude the value added by your solar system when paying property tax on your house.

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Paramount solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+To better understand how the new Clean Energy Credit might apply to you, speak with your local Paramount solar installation expert.

 State & Local Solar Incentives